Ahmed55714/Badawy-Manag/README.md

 # Badawy-Manag

-Badawy-Manag is a Trello-like application built using Firebase for backend functionality.
+Badawy-Manag is a Trello clone application built using Firebase for backend functionality.
 This README provides an overview of the project, instructions for setting it up, and details about its features.

 ## Table of Contents